freywaid/dotted/README.md

 ### Update

 Update will mutate the object if it can.
 It always returns the changed object though.
-So if it's not mutable, then get it there.
+If it's not mutable, then get via the return.

     >>> import dotted
     >>> l = []